Skip to main content

 A school supply distributor orders 500,000 "standard pencils" without specifying grade.
 The factory ships 2H — hard, light, and scratchy on low-quality classroom paper.
 Students complain, teachers switch brands, and the next tender goes to a competitor who specified HB.
 The pencil grade you specify in your bulk order directly affects end-user satisfaction, return rates, and reorder frequency.

-This guide explains how the graphite grading scale works, what each grade is best suited for, and which grades to specify for school, office, art, and promotional pencil programs.
+Below: how the graphite grading scale works, what each grade is best suited for, and which grades to specify for school, office, art, and promotional pencil programs.

 How Pencil Grades Work: The Graphite-Clay Ratio